MarleyPaniah/MarleyPaniah/README.md

-Software Engineer specialized in telecommunications but who still has a lot of room to improve his programming.
+Software Engineer with a degree in telecommunications.

 ### Worked with:
 - Linux and Windows environments